Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Display Object Browser Window(F2).

-• Select Options from Tools Menu.
+• Select Options from the Tools Menu.

 5. Select Access from the <All Libraries> Control's drop-down list.

-6. Move the scrollbar of the Classes window down, find the item with the name CurrentProject and select it.
+6. Move the scrollbar of the Classes window down, find the item with the name CurrentProject, and select it.

 Check the right side window listing of CurrentProject’s Properties and Methods.